Support

 The Lullaby Trust

 The Lullaby Trust offers confidential bereavement support to anyone affected by the sudden and unexpected death of a baby or young child.
-If you would like the opportunity to talk freely, for as long as required, with a sympathetic and understanding listener please call our bereavement support helpline on Freephone 0808 802 6868 or email support@lullabytrust.org.uk.
+You can call their bereavement support helpline on Freephone 0808 802 6868 or email support@lullabytrust.org.uk.
 The helpline is open 10am to 2pm from Monday to Friday and 6pm to 10pm on weekends and public holidays.

 Bliss

 Bliss provides a range of information and support to anyone who has had a baby born premature or sick.
-Bliss’ vision is that every baby born premature or sick has the best chance of survival and quality of life, and we worked tirelessly throughout the Covid-19 pandemic to ensure that parents were able to be with their babies in hospital throughout their neonatal stay.
-If you need any support around your experience on a neonatal unit, please email hello@bliss.org.uk.
+Bliss’ vision is that every baby born premature or sick has the best chance of survival and quality of life, and worked tirelessly throughout the Covid-19 pandemic to ensure that parents were able to be with their babies in hospital throughout their neonatal stay.
+You can email hello@bliss.org.uk for support around experiences on neonatal units.

 Miscarriage Association